SIdR4g/Video-Moment-Retrieval/README.md

 - **TensorFlow**: Deep learning models are implemented using TensorFlow, providing accurate video analysis.

-- **NumPy**: A fundamental library for numerical operations and data manipulation.

-- **Frontend Magic**: The frontend is elegantly crafted using HTML, CSS, and JavaScript to ensure a responsive and interactive user interface.
+- **Frontend**: The frontend is elegantly crafted using HTML, CSS, and JavaScript to ensure a responsive and interactive user interface.

 ## Real-Life Applications 🌐